What is Restaurant Financing?

 How soon do you need the money?

-Some financing options, like an SBA or traditional bank loan, will take longer to process and get you funds than an alternative loan or credit card.
+Some financing options, like an SBA or traditional bank loan, will take longer to process and get your funds than an alternative loan or credit card.
 An alternative loan, such as a merchant cash advance, can approve you within minutes or hours, and you can see funds deposited into your account as soon as the next business day.

 How much money do you need?

-Some loans (particularly those through the SBA) have certain minimum and maximum amounts you can request.
+Some business loans (particularly those through the SBA) have certain minimum and maximum amounts you can request.
 And some banks don’t want to lend smaller amounts to borrowers, so you might be better off with an alternative lender.

 How much are you willing to pay for financing?